chris-pearce/scally/README.md

 # Scally architecture

 Scally is broken down into four main sections with each section getting it's own level of specificity meaning each one builds on top of the other in terms of inheritance and CSS' first C; the cascade.
-Think of them as layersr:
+Think of them as layers:

 <img src="http://scally.chris-pearce.me/presentation/lib/img/the-structure.svg">